tsrahul1996/TechnicalProject-II-L00163516/README.md

 (PCA) is implemented to reduce the dimension of data-frame by keeping relevant features.
 The prepossessed data-frame consisted of 38 columns which can be reduced to 34 columns by implementing PCA.
-Our methodology is split into four subsections based on the two libraries used for ML.
+Our four models are trained using the train data-frame in following manner.

 ### BayesianRidge model